 \begin{proof} Since $t(L)=(n+m-2)+s(L)$, by using Theorem \ref{t1.15}, we have

 Thus,

 So we have $(n+m)(n+m-5)+8\leq 2s(L)$ and $2s(L) <(n+m)(n+m-1)-2m+4$ and the result is obtained. \end{proof}

-Now we need to the classification of nilpotent Lie superalgebras of dimension at most $5$ which are not Lie algebras.
-N. Backhouse and N. L. Matiadou in \cite{1} and \cite{7'}, respectively, classified these Lie superalgebras into two types trivial and non trivial.
-Note that the Lie superalgebra $L$ is trivial, if $[L_{\bar{1}},L_{\bar{1}}]=0$, otherwise $L$ is non trivial.
-According to the all notations in \cite{1}, we also denote the elements of $L_{\bar{0}}$ $($resp $L_{\bar{1}})$ by Latin letters $($resp Greek letters$)$ taken from the begining of the alphabet.
-Using this classification, we have following Lie superalgebras with maximal class $(\dim L^2=m+n-2)$.
-Later we will compute the Schur multiplier of them in the Theorem \ref{t}.
+At present, we must classify nilpotent Lie superalgebras of dimension at most 5 that are not Lie algebras.
+N. Backhouse and N. L. Matiadou classified these Lie superalgebras into two categories: trivial and non-trivial.
+It is noteworthy that the Lie superalgebra $L$ is considered trivial if $[L_{\bar{1}},L_{\bar{1}}]=0$, and non-trivial otherwise.
+Following the notations in \cite{1}, we denote the elements of $L_{\bar{0}}$ $($resp $L_{\bar{1}})$ by Latin letters $($resp Greek letters$)$ taken from the beginning of the alphabet.
+Using this classification, we have the following Lie superalgebras with maximal class $(\dim L^2=m+n-2)$.
+In the following section, we will compute the Schur multiplier of these in Theorem \ref{t}.

 According to the free presentations in the previous tables, we want to compute the Schur multiplier of them. \begin{theorem} The Schur multiplier of Lie superalgebras is given in the Table $7$.